lmondada/dphil-thesis/content/04_matching/02_treereduc.md

 <!-- prettier-ignore -->
 {{% proof %}}

-We have assumed that every operation is on at most two linear paths, and thus can be connected to at most four values; each value is linear and hence connected to at most one other operation.
+We have assumed that every operation is on at most two linear paths and thus can be connected to at most four values; each value is linear and hence connected to at most one other operation.
 It results that every operation in $T$ has at most four neighbouring operations---one parent and three children.
-To ensure that the root does not have four children, a leaf of the tree can be chosen as the root operation.
+A tree leaf can be chosen as the root operation to ensure the root does not have four children.

 <!-- prettier-ignore -->
 {{% /proof %}}

-We can make the spanning tree reduction from $G$ to $G_T$ a _reversible_ operation by separately storing the set of split operations that correspond to a single operation in the original graph.
-Recalling that we assumed that every operation is on at most two linear paths, we can store the pairs of split operations that correspond to each operation by adding weights to (a subset of) the operations $O_T$ of the spanning tree
+We can make the spanning tree reduction from $G$ to $G_T$ a _reversible_ operation by separately storing the set of split operations corresponding to a single operation in the original graph.
+Recalling that we assumed that every operation is on, at most, two linear paths, we can store the pairs of split operations that correspond to each operation by adding weights to (a subset of) the operations $O_T$ of the spanning tree

 $$split: O_T \rightharpoonup P^\ast$$

-that maps a split operaton $o$ to the unique path in $G_T$ from $o$ to the other half of the split operation.
+that maps a split operation $o$ to the unique path in $G_T$ from $o$ to the other half of the split operation.

 <!-- Writing $\mathcal{G}$ for the set of graphs and
 $\mathcal{G}_T \subseteq \mathcal{G} \times (O_T \rightharpoonup P^\ast)$